 10. Your Existing Website

 Do you have a website already?
-Most businesses who approach an agency will usually have some form of digital presence but have outgrown it and it may not address their current business goals.
-We ask our clients the following client brief questions:
+Most businesses who approach an agency for web development will usually have some form of digital presence but have outgrown it and it may not address their current business goals.
+We ask our clients the following website brief questions:

 - When was your website built and last updated?